ALEKS Math Placement

 You should take the ALEKS Math Placement if you are TSI complete in Math and need to take a math course higher than College Algebra, as it is one way you can fulfill the prerequisites to enroll in Pre-Calculus or Calculus.

-The ALEKS Math Placement is required for Engineering, Biology, Microbiology & Immunology, Biochemistry, Chemistry and Computer Science Majors.
+The ALEKS Math Placement is required for Engineering, Business, Biology, Microbiology & Immunology, Biochemistry, Chemistry and Computer Science Majors.

 How to be Calculus Ready?

 New students will be registered for their first semester after they meet with their Academic Advisor.
 To be able to enroll in Calculus I or a higher level math class, you must be TSI Complete and have one of the following: